haikukoten/to-do-list-list-your-work/README.md

 # To-do App : List your Work
-This is a do-list for submission to [Build An Application With Handshake Hackathon](https://gitcoin.co/issue/namebasehq/api-documentation/10/100023462).
+This is a do-list app for submission to [Build An Application With Handshake Hackathon](https://gitcoin.co/issue/namebasehq/api-documentation/10/100023462).
 The app uses localStorage to store list.

 # Access it here